A chapter in the series “…everybody pays taxes!” It is the turn of a great artist!

-After Lele Mora, Valentino Rossi, Michael Shumacher, Mario Cipollini, Fabrizio Corona, Nina Morich, various footballers, TV showgirls and veterans of TV’s Isola dei Famosi… here is the latest big news, that recounts the intrepid struggle of the finance police (Guardia di Finanza) in the fight against tax evasion.
+After Lele Mora, Valentino Rossi, Michael Schumacher, Mario Cipollini, Fabrizio Corona, Nina Moric, various footballers, TV showgirls and veterans of TV’s Isola dei Famosi… here is the latest big news, that recounts the intrepid struggle of the finance police (Guardia di Finanza) in the fight against tax evasion.

 But while the newspapers headlined the VIP tax evader of the day, no one mentioned the 95 billion euro in taxes that are missing on slot machines, or the 60 billion euro that Philip Morris has “forgotten” to pay for the last seven years.

 They tell you that the law is equal for all… that taxes have to be paid, but it is all a lot… a mountain of bullshit.

 The Fiamme Gialle (finance police) ascertained that Botero’s entire production was made in about a dozen specialized foundries of Pietrasanta.
 The same companies handled the shipment of the maestro’s works all over the world, especially in Europe, the United States and Japan.